albeertito7/init-sphinx/README.rst

     (.venv) $ sphinx-quickstart docs

-This will present you a series of questions relatives to the project and will generate the project strucuture you may see in the corresponding section.
+This will present you a series of questions relatives to the project and will generate the project strucuture.

 Project structure